Herat (1793–1863): First attempt at gaining Qandahar (1795)

-Second Attempt at Gaining Qandahar and Exile (1797–98)
+Second attempt at gaining Qandahar and exile (1797–98)

 During Zaman Shah's campaigns in Punjab against the Sikhs, the British had seen this as a threat, where Zaman Shah could align the Muslim powers of India against the British in a coalition, as a result, the British had given 10,000 rupees to the Shah of Persia.
 Seeing opportunity, Mahmud Shah, along with his brother, Firoz Mirza, had mobilized and marched on Farah and Herat.
 Instead of the Shah joining directly, he supported Mahmud and Firoz.
 The two princes captured Farah, and also defeated Qaizar Mirza, Zaman Shah's son, and also besieged Herat.
 Zaman Shah had abandoned his Punjab campaign and pulled back to Peshawar, the Sikhs recaptured Lahore as a result of this.
 Despite Herat in large support of Mahmud Shah, Qaizar had held out.
 In an attempt to undermine the Persian alliance, Qaizar's Wazir had sent a letter to Mahmud Shah's ally, Mir Ali, and had offered to assassinate Mahmud Shah.
 However Mahmud's spies intercepted this message, Mahmud Shah and Kamran were completely deceived, and fled in the dead of the night.
 The following morning, seeing that Mahmud and Kamran had fled, chaos erupted in the camp, and taking advantage of this, Qaizar had marched out, and routed the Persian army from besieging Herat.
 Following this victory, Zaman Shah had returned to Punjab, recapturing Lahore and also placed Ranjit Singh, as an attempt to divide the Sikhs as the nawab of Lahore, and Zaman had returned to Peshawar.

 Reign of Hajji Firuz al-Din Mirza (1801–1818)

-Ascension to the Throne and Early Challenges (1801–1804)
+Ascension to the throne and early challenges (1801–1804)

 With Mahmud Mirza's restoration to the throne on 25 July 1801, Hajji Firuz al-Din Mirza was appointed the governor of Herat.
 However, due to the internal conflicts in Afghanistan at the time, he became effectively independent.

 The Qajars had conquered Khorasan relatively recently from Nader Mirza Afshar and other independent Khorasani chieftains.
-On December 24, 1803, Mashhad fell to Qajar's troops and the 15 year old Mohammad Vali Mirza was appointed governor.
-His government was weak, however, he was dependent on the powerful Qara'i chieftain of Turbat-i Heydarieh, Ishaq Khan, in order to keep his rule stable.
+On December 24, 1803, Mashhad fell to Qajar's troops and the 15-year-old Mohammad Vali Mirza was appointed governor.
+His government was weak, however, he was dependent on the powerful Qara'i chieftain of Turbat-i Heydarieh, Ishaq Khan, to keep his rule stable.
 Ishaq was easily able to take advantage of this weakness to expand his dominion at the expense of his neighbors.
 The Herati-Iranian wars of 1804, 1807, and 1811 were fought over the strategic border fort of Ghourian, as the Qara'i chieftains sought to use the rivalry between Mashhad and Herat to their own advantage.